Minister declines to rule out tax rises amid welfare climbdown warning

 The Prime Minister had a revolt of almost 50 MPs regardless of the changes.

-Economists at the Institute for Fiscal Studies (IFS) and Resolution Foundation think tanks warned that Tuesday’s concessions meant Ms Reeves could now expect no “net savings” by 2029/30 – a key year for meeting her fiscal targets.
+Economists at the Institute for Fiscal Studies (IFS) and Resolution Foundation think tanks warned Tuesday’s concessions mean Ms Reeves can now expect no “net savings” by 2029/30 – a key year for meeting her fiscal targets.

-Mr McFadden told BBC Breakfast he is “not going to speculate” on what could be in the budget, due in the autumn, but said that ministers “will keep to the tax promises” in their manifesto.
+Mr McFadden told BBC Breakfast he is “not going to speculate” on what could be in the budget, but said ministers “will keep to the tax promises” in their manifesto.

 Asked explicitly whether he could rule out tax rises, the Cabinet Office minister told the programme: “I’m not going to speculate on the budget.